 16. A section with links to the advertisements for all chair positions for internal recruitment processes

 The archived advertisement for the most recent internal (2019) competition is online at https://www.kpu.ca/hr/careeropportunity/19-01-canada-research-chairs

 17. A section with links, if applicable, to transparency statements for Tier 1 third-term nominations or emergency retention nominations

 This is not applicable as KPU never had Tier 1 Chairs

-As there are fewer than 5 chair positions at KPU, the numbers and precentages are withheld to protect the privacy of the current chair holders.
+As there are fewer than 5 chair positions at KPU, the numbers and percentages are withheld from Table 3 to protect the privacy of the current chair holders.